 As the sportsbook business changes, you run the risk of losing your loyal players to online sportsbooks.
 Stay ahead and future-proof your book with a pay per head bookie platform.

-Do you want to move from the pencil and paper method to online wagering?
+Do you want to move from the pencil-and-paper method to online wagering?
 AcePerHead.com can help.
-Sign up today for a free six-month trial.
+Sign up today for a free six weeks promo.